Yes, We Have It, but It Doesn’t Work

 Uzbekistan – May 2014

 First, when I head to the hotel’s money exchange, the woman assisting me asks, “Are you sure you can spend it all?
 You can’t use it outside of the country.”
-I assure the concerned woman I am traveling with my wife, so I’m spending for two.
+I assure the concerned woman that I am traveling with my wife, so I’m spending for two.
 “But are you sure?
 You can’t spend it outside of the country.”
 I assure her again before she reluctantly hands me a large stack of bills.

-At the airport, I point to rows of Russian “Coke” behind the shopkeeper and ask for a cola.
-“No cola, only tea or water,” I am told.
-The year before, Coca-Cola disappeared from the shelves in Uzbekistan due to a scandal involving a company linked to the president’s daughter, though Russian substitutes can be found.
 I then head to a bar where I can grab a Pepsi and use up some remaining Uzbekistani so’m and am told: “Sorry, no so’m.
 Only euros or dollars.”
-Don’t tell the woman at the hotel I’m going to be leaving the country with a few so’m left over or she make not give any to the next guest looking to exchange money.
+Don’t tell the woman at the hotel I’m going to be leaving the country with a few so’m I wasn’t able to spend, or she may not give any to the next guest looking to exchange money.

-A version of this travel tale was included in my collection, Can’t Get Here from There: Fifty Tales of Travel.
+This travel tale is included in my collection, Can’t Get Here from There: Fifty Tales of Travel.
 Buy it on Amazon.

 Back to Travel Tales | Asia